dyarleniber/simple-blog-application-backend-challenge/README.md

 > Due to a lack of time, the tests were implemented just for posts.
 And the integration tests were implemented just for login and signup.
 >
-> However, as mentioned above, the tests were implemented to cover all layers, and the same approach was used to test the controllers, middlewares, repositories, routes, etc. for posts.
-It can also be used to test comments or any other subdomain.
+> However, as mentioned above, the tests were implemented to cover all layers.
+And the same approach that was used to test the controllers, middlewares, repositories, routes, etc. for posts, it can also be used to test comments or any other subdomain.

 ### Domain Layer

 The **Domain** layer is the layer that contains the business logic of the application.
-It contains the **Entities**, which are the classes that represent the data of the application.
+It contains the **Entities**, which are the classes that represent the data of the API.
 This layer is isolated from outer layers concerns.

 Due to limited time, I decided to take a simpler approach here.
 And, although some **Domain-Driven Design** patterns have been implemented, such as **DTOs**, **Mappers** , **Entities**, and the **Repository** pattern.
 Some other DDD patterns could also be implemented to enrich the application domain, and avoid illegal operations and illegal states.